-After adjusting for behavioural biases, inflation expectations edged down to 3 per cent in June from 3.1 per cent in March.
+After adjusting for behavioural biases, inflation expectations edged down to 3 per cent last month from 3.1per cent in March.

 DBS and SMU said overall inflation expectations "seem anchored", with most components remaining unchanged while recreation and culture, clothing and footwear and miscellaneous goods and services went down.
 In contrast, household durables and services have gone up slightly.